Matt-D-Smith/Opallios/Documentation/Description_Document.md

 ### LED Matrix Frame Rate

 At 25MHz, clock period is 20ns.
-The LED matrix functions as 2 separate halves, having 2 channels of rgb input data, and 2 rows of LEDs get illuminated at a time.
+The LED matrix functions as 2 semi-separate halves, having 2 channels of rgb input data, and 2 rows of LEDs get illuminated at a time.
 Therefore for time calculations we can treat it as a 64x32 module.

 Because the LEDs are only on or off, I will be using binary coded modulation (BCM) to dim the brightness for the different values of our color.